Jan Reszke: Hôtel de Saxe

 He established Hôtel de Saxe (de) in the center of Warsaw.
 He and his wife operated the hotel that catered to artists from Moscow, Berlin, and Paris.
 It adjoined their residence.
 Once the largest hotel in Warsaw with about 100 rooms, it is located on 3 and 5 Kozia Street and 33 and 39 Krakowskie Przedmieście on the (Royal Route).
 Their house on Kozia Street being a recognized musical centre.

 Marriage and children

-In 1843, Reske married Emilja (also Emilie) Ufniarska (born ca. 1827), a Galician.
-A mezzo soprano, she studied under Manuel García and Pauline Viardot, his daughter.
+In 1843, Reszke married Emilja (also Emilie) Ufniarska (born ca. 1827), a Galician.
+A mezzo-soprano, she studied under Manuel García and Pauline Viardot, his daughter.
 Emilja had a clear, powerful voice.
 She traveled throughout Italy and attended performances by the great masters of the opera.
 In Warsaw, she performed as Desdemona in William Shakespeare's Otello by Gioachino Rossini at the Grand Theatre.
 She performed for charity events.
 Reszke, a baritone, played the violin and wrote songs for his wife.
 He encouraged the idea of bringing Wagner concerts to Warsaw.

 They had five children: Emilia, Jean (born 1850), Édouard (1853), Josephine (1855), and Victor (1859).
 The children were raised in the Roman Catholic faith, as was their mother.
 The three opera-singing Reszke children invested their earnings from the stage in Polish land, having estates in Bartkowice, Borowno, Chorzenice, Garnek, Kłobukowice, Nieznanice, Skrzydlów, and Witkowo.